AI-Labs-Dengun/hotel_assistant/public/AI_KNOWLEDGE.md

-Vale do Lobo Serenity Resort – Knowledge Base
+Vale do Lobo Beach Hotel – Knowledge Base

 Hotel Overview
-Welcome to Vale do Lobo Serenity Resort, a luxurious 5-star retreat in the heart of Vale do Lobo, Algarve.
+Welcome to Vale do Lobo Beach Hotel, a luxurious 5-star retreat in the heart of Vale do Lobo, Algarve.
 This contemporary beachfront hotel combines elegant design, exceptional comfort, and world-class amenities, offering an unforgettable experience for couples, families, and solo travellers seeking relaxation and sophistication.
 Location: Av. do Mar, Vale do Lobo, 8135-034 Almancil, Portugal
 Category: 5-star luxury resort
 Check-in: From 3:00 PM